juliocastellanos-io/lifesciences-boost/src/pages/showcase/drug-label-explorer.md

 ![Demo](/images/drug-d-1.png)

 - A default query will be presented
-- Fill one the drug names examples on the keyword option
+- Fill one of the drug names from the examples on the keyword option
 - Press the play button
 - You will get the results rendered on the right side